Gruntfuggly/todo-tree/README.md

 <img src="https://raw.githubusercontent.com/Gruntfuggly/todo-tree/master/resources/screenshot.png">

-*Note: The tree will only appear in the explorer pane when the extension finds some TODOs.*
+*Note: The tree will only appear in the explorer pane when the extension finds some TODOs, unless `todo-tree.hideTreeWhenEmpty` is set to false.*

 ## Highlighting